yrogovich/repo-searcher/README.md

 And adding anything else that will be useful for the user...

+## What to improve

+- [ ] WCAG: Add proper ARIA attributes to form elements for screen reader compatibility.
+- [ ] Error Handling: Adding a user-friendly error display mechanism in the UI for a better experience.
+- [ ] UI: Incorporate visual loading indicators while the form submits and searches.
+- [ ] Caching: Introduce a more robust caching system (e.g., Redis or an in-memory cache) to complement React Query's caching.
+This will significantly enhance repeated query performance.
+- [ ] Redux for complex form state management.
+- [ ] Now pagination works only locally (on client side) as it was described in the challenge.
+But it would be better to implement server side pagination.
+It will be more efficient and will allow to get more data from the server.

 ## 🔧 Installation and Setup

 1. Clone the repository